neooblaster/zcl_log_util/README.md

 It selects rules from customizing table using **pre-filters** and stores them in an internal table of the instance.
 Overloading only works with rules internally stored to prevent many queries.
-**Pre-filters** allows you to get overloading rules for you program.
+**Pre-filters** allows you to get overloading rules for your program.

 Eventually, if you want to have variants of rule, you can use - by settings up at anytime - in your program until two extra parameters to fine the rule selection.
-It can be useful to manage rules in different language.
+It can be useful to manage rules in different languages.

 Please find below a chart showing how fields are used to fine the selection :